 Note: if the Photos app fails to launch by showing this error “An unexpected error has occurred.
 Please quit and restart the application”, you may need to repair the Photos library.
 This article has more information on that.

 - The version of your web browser is outdated.

 - You’ve installed too many extensions or plugins.

 - Your computer is infected with Adware and your web browsers are being redirected to suspicious websites with intrusive flash ads.

 How to fix:

-First, run Bitdefender Antivirus for Mac to check if your machine has been infected with malicious software or Adware.
+First, run an antivirus to check if your machine has been infected with malicious software or Adware.

 Then, check if your web browser is up to date.
 Take Firefox for instance — click on “About Firefox” and Mozilla will auto-check whether Firefox is up to date.
 Same with Chrome and Safari.

 Also, remove unnecessary third-party extensions.
 For example, on Safari, go to Preferences > Extensions.
 Here you’ll see the plugins you’ve installed.
 Uninstall or disable those you don’t need.
 In general, the fewer extensions enabled, the smoother your browsing experience would be.

 How to Improve Mac Performance with High Sierra